 Our funds use or may choose to use leverage, either directly or through the use of derivative instruments, to increase the yield on certain of their investments.
 The use of leverage poses a significant degree of risk, most notably by significantly increasing the risk of loss associated with leveraged investments that decline in value, and enhances the possibility of a significant loss in the value of the investments in our funds.
 Our funds may borrow money from time to time to purchase or carry securities.
-The interest expense and other costs incurred in connection with such borrowing may not be recovered by appreciation in the securities purchased or carried, and will be lost-and the timing and magnitude of such losses may be accelerated or exacerbated-in the event of a decline in the market value of such securities.
-Volatility in the credit markets increases the degree of risk associated with such borrowing.
-Gains realized with borrowed funds may cause a fund's net asset value to increase at a faster rate than would be the case without borrowings.
+The interest expense and other costs incurred in connection with such borrowing may not be recovered by appreciation in the securities purchased or carried, and will be lost-and the timing and magnitude of such losses may be accelerated or exacerbated -in the event of a decline in the market value of such securities.
+Volatility in the credit markets increases the degree of risk associated with such borrowings.
 If investment results fail to cover the cost of borrowings, the fund's net asset value could also decrease faster than if there had been no borrowings.
 Increases in interest rates could also decrease the value of fixed-rate debt investments made by our funds.
 To the extent our funds determine to significantly increase their use of leverage, any of the foregoing circumstances could have a material adverse effect on our financial condition, results of operations and cash flows.